tdh8316/triangler/README.md

   -v, --verbose         Set logger level as DEBUG (default: False)
 ```

-The `POISSON_DISK` option is extremely slow, while it can provide the best result.
+The sampling option; `POISSON_DISK` is extremely slow, while it can provide the best result.

 It takes a minimum of 5 seconds (1000 points and threshold sampling) to a maximum of 3 minutes (50000 points and poisson disk sampling).